Livestreaming Commerce

 In recent years, the livestream commerce market in China has become more competitive as several players challenge Taobao’s lead.

-Considering the latest usage data from October 2022, Alibaba’s well-rooted eCommerce platform Taobao and its flagship livestream app Diantao (formerly known as Taobao Live) clearly lead in popularity among Chinese live commerce users, with a usage rate of 74%.
+Considering the latest usage data from October 2022, Alibaba’s well-rooted eCommerce platform Taobao and its flagship livestream app Diantao (formerly known as Taobao Live) lead in popularity among Chinese live commerce users, with a usage rate of 74%.

-Most Used Live Commerce Platforms in China (2022)
+Most Used Live Commerce Platforms in China, 2022

-Outpaced in GMV Terms
+Taobao Outpaced in Terms of GMV

-When it comes to GMV, Kuaishou and Douyin have already outstripped Taobao and Diantao, according to data from 100ec.cnm Forward Intelligence (Qianzhan) and Syntun.
-Taobao had quickly emerged as the frontrunner in the livestream commerce market since its beginnings in 2016, responsible for over half of the GMV in the sector until 2020.
-However, Kuaishou and Douyin gained ground in the following years, contributing higher GMV shares than the former leader Taobao/Diantao in 2022.
+Taobao had quickly become the leader in the livestream commerce market since its inception in 2016, accounting for more than half of the sector's GMV by 2020.
+However, Kuaishou and Douyin gained ground in the following years, contributing higher GMV shares than former leader Taobao/Diantao by 2022.

-Potential for Livestream Commerce Beyond China
+Potential for Live Commerce Beyond China

-As the livestream commerce market in China continues to evolve, the rise of platforms like Kuaishou and Douyin indicates that the market is becoming more diverse and competitive.
-Livestream commerce has redefined the way brands connect with their audience in China – and it has the potential to reshape the eCommerce landscape in other countries as well: The cross-border activities in China’s livestream commerce market are already surging – and big non-China-based eCommerce players like Otto Group have developed their own livestream shopping features.
+As the livestream commerce market in China follows its path, the rise of new hosts and providers shows that the market is becoming more diverse and competitive.
+Livestream commerce has redefined the way brands connect with their audience in China – and it has the potential to reshape eCommerce in other countries as well.

 Live Commerce: FAQs